MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ### Specify the series

-Specify the series you want with the `PhysicalDiskSeriesName`, `NetAdapterSeriesName`, `ClusterNodeSeriesName`, `VHDSeriesName`, `VirtualMachineSeriesName`, `VolumeSeriesName`, or `ClusterSeriesName` parameters.
+Specify the series you want with the `PhysicalDiskSeriesName`, `NetworkAdapterSeriesName`, `ClusterNodeSeriesName`, `VHDSeriesName`, `VirtualMachineSeriesName`, `VolumeSeriesName`, or `ClusterSeriesName` parameters.
 See the cmdlet help, the documentation above, or use tab-completion to discover available series names.

 For example, this cmdlet gets the CPU usage of the virtual machine named *MyVM* for the last hour.